Visual Identity Systems

 That isn’t inspiration.
 That’s a recipe for a bland, derivative, and forgettable brand.

-As a brand consultant who has been in this game for a long time, this process drives me mad.
+As a seasoned brand consultant, this process drives me crazy.
 It’s my single biggest pet peeve.
-So before I give you my list, let's clear the air.
+Before I share my list, let’s clear the air.

-- You're Mistaking “Pretty” for “Smart”.
+1. You’re Mistaking “Pretty” for “Smart”.
 A beautiful logo on a white background is just art.
-A beautiful logo on a delivery van, a tiny app icon, and a grainy newspaper ad—all while feeling consistent—that's a brand system.
+A beautiful logo on a delivery van, a tiny app icon, and a grainy newspaper ad—all while maintaining consistency—that’s a cohesive brand system.
 Stop looking for pretty logos; start looking for smart systems.

-- You're Fixated on the Logo.
+4. You’re Fixated on the Logo.
 The logo is one small part.
-The real inspiration comes from the application: the typography, the tone of voice in the copy, the photography style, and the packaging materials.
+The real inspiration comes from the application, including the typography, tone of voice in the copy, photography style, and packaging materials.

-The “inspiration” phase isn't about finding a logo to copy.
-It's about gathering strategic intelligence.
-It's the first step in the long, difficult, but rewarding work of real brand design.
+The “inspiration” phase isn’t about finding a logo to copy.
+It’s about gathering strategic intelligence.
+It’s the first step in the long, difficult, yet rewarding process of creating a real brand.

 This list is different.
 It’s not just a gallery of pretty things.
 It’s my personal, curated toolkit of sites that provide strategic and practical inspiration.
 I’ll tell you what each is good for and, more importantly, how to use it like a professional.